Skip to main content

 Wetlands Protection Act #91

-We support the changes made to the Wetlands Protection Act under PA 98 of 2013 to retain federally delegated authority of the Clean Water Act Section 404 Program.
+We support changes made to the Wetlands Protection Act under PA 98 of 2013 to retain federally delegated authority of the Clean Water Act Section 404 Program.
 The law provided many reforms benefiting agriculture, including:

 • Defining and exempting agricultural drainage maintenance.